TL;DR

 The clock is ticking.
 But for millions across the United Kingdom, it’s ticking faster than it should.
-The headline finding is as stark as it is alarming: more than one in two Britons are now projected to experience accelerated biological aging.
+The headline finding is as stark as it is alarming: more than one in two Britons are now projected to experience accelerated biological ageing.

 This isn't about the number on your birthday cake.
 This is about the true, cellular age of your body.
 Your biological age can be years, or even decades, older than your chronological age.
 This dramatic divergence is silently fuelling an epidemic of premature chronic illness, from type 2 diabetes and heart disease to early-onset dementia.